 - Executive Committee Member of Flexible Learning Association of New Zealand, FLANZ (formally DEANZ)

-- Executive Committee Member of NZ Association of Cooperative Education, NZACE
+- Executive Committee Member of NZ Association for Cooperative Education, NZACE

 Conference committee member